Intra Company Transfer

 • When transferring executives or managers, the company must

-o demonstrate that it will be large enough to support executive or management function.
+to demonstrate that it will be large enough to support executive or management functions.

 • When transferring a specialized knowledge worker, the company must